gabyru12/Connect4_MCTS_UCB/README.md

 - **Configurable AI**: Adjust parameters like exploration constant, number of iterations, and tie handling to customize AI behavior.
 - **Concurrent AI Matches**: Run multiple AI vs. AI matches concurrently using multiprocessing.
 - **Dataset Generation**: Generate datasets for Connect4 game states using MCTS for training or analysis.
+- **Decision Tree vs AI**: Given a generated dataset, this Descision Tree will learn from it and play against the MCTS AI, 1000x faster
 - **Benchmarking**: Benchmark different AI configurations and save results for analysis.

 ## Project Structure

 - **src/jupyter_presentation/jupyter_presentation.ipynb**: Jupyter notebook with Cython-accelerated Connect4 logic, MCTS implementation, and interactive experiments.
-- **src/connect4API.pyx**: Cython implementation of the Connect4 board and game logic.
+- **src/development_files/connect4API.pyx**: Cython implementation of the Connect4 board and game logic.
-- **src/mcts_ucb.py**: Python implementation of the MCTS algorithm with UCB.
+- **src/development_files/mcts_ucb.py**: Python implementation of the MCTS algorithm with UCB.
-- **src/main.py**: Entry point for running the game, AI matches, and benchmarking from the command line.
+- **src/development_files/main.py**: Entry point for running the game, AI matches, and benchmarking from the command line.
-- **src/[MULTIPROCESSING]generateConnect4Data.py**: Script for fast, multiprocessed dataset generation.
+- **src/development_files/[MULTIPROCESSING]generateConnect4Data.py**: Generate random boards for early, mid and late stages, and apply mcts to get the best move.
 - **configs/configs.txt**: Configuration file for AI parameters and game settings.
 - **datasets/**: Folder for generated datasets.
 - **ideas/**: Contains notes and experiments for future improvements.